CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

     - Created a sequence diagram that shows the interactions between the user, API Gateway, and microservices
 - Documented prioritisation of non-functional requirements in a table
   - justified the use of an API gateway and the trade-off between Security and Performance
+- Documented the use of the Observer design pattern